 Should zoos be banned?
 Or is there still a positive function that zoos could serve?
 Here we outline the pros and cons and explore whether or not zoos should be forbidden.

-Zoos: A Short History
+A Short History of Zoos

 Right up until the early 19th century, the sole function of zoos was to symbolize the power of royalty and indulge their extravagant tastes.
 People working at zoos during this time paid little to no attention to the concept of wildlife conservation or expanding our scientific understanding of the animal kingdom.
 This long history of exploitation is one of the main reasons many activists today still call for zoos to be banned.